cs-uob/COMS20012/docs/labs/Lab7.md

 Now let's try to play with configuration:
 1. Boot your OS/161 kernel with a different number of cores (say...
 4)
 2. Try booting with 256K of memory.
 What happens?
-3. Configure System/161 to use a fixed value to initialize its random number generator.
-(This can be helpful when debugging non-deterministic kernel behavior.)

 ## Exploring OS/161